davidkenneyart/atlas/docs/05-Interaction-Patterns.md

 ## Example

-Three Works are selected.
+Three Things are selected.

-They are dragged onto one Exhibition.
+They are dragged onto another Thing.

 ## Result